ronbarak/Prometheus-Basics/README.md

   <img width="580" height="400" src="https://github.com/yolossn/Prometheus-Basics/blob/master/images/prometheus1.gif">
 </p>

 Now we have Prometheus up and running and scraping its own metrics every 15s.
 Prometheus has standard exporters available to export metrics.
-Next we will run a node exporter which is an exporter for machine metrics and scrape the same using prometheus.
+Next we will run a node exporter— which is an exporter for machine metrics—and scrape the same using prometheus.
 Download node metrics exporter from [here](https://prometheus.io/download/#node_exporter)

-There are many standard exporters available like node exporter you can find them [here](https://prometheus.io/docs/instrumenting/exporters)
+There are many standard exporters available besides node exporter: you can find them [here](https://prometheus.io/docs/instrumenting/exporters)

 **Run the node exporter in a terminal.**